3.14.2. Rules for adding attributes to ground transport items

 Name of item:

-- Items of this type display on the map along with their type (therefore you should not enter a name in the “For caption on map” field).
+- Items of this type are displayed on the map along with their type (therefore you should not enter a name in the “For caption on map” field).
 Furthermore, the official item name will appear on the map (for example, Soligorsk Bus Station).

-Location in building: this information should not duplicate the address of the building where the organization is located (see section 3.5.2.
-Rules for adding attributes to addresses), but rather add to it: enter the location of the organization in the building.
+Location in building: do not duplicate the address of the building (see Section 3.5.2.
+Rules for address attributes).
+Indicate the location of the organization in the building.

 Enter the days of the week and times when the business or organization is open.
 For example: “Weekdays 9:00-20:00, Sat 10:00-18:00”.